 This time-honored snack can be sweet or savory, caramelized, buttered or plain, molded into a candied ball, or tossed with nuts and chocolate.
 However it is enjoyed, enjoy it on National Popcorn Day, January 19th.

-As early as the 16th century, the Aztec used popcorn in headdresses worn during ceremonies honoring Tlaloc, their god of maize and fertility.
+As early as the 16th century, the Aztecs used popcorn in headdresses worn during ceremonies honoring Tlaloc, their god of maize and fertility.
 Early Spanish explorers were fascinated by the corn that burst into what looked like a white flower.